ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # Running the browser data visualization tool

 The Dockerfile runs a multistage build.
-The base image python:3.14.0rc1-alpine3.22 has no reported CVE's according to Dockerhub as of 07/30.
+The base image python:3.14.0rc1-alpine3.22 has no reported CVE's according to Dockerhub as of 07/31.
 The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead.
 Start by building the image.
 In project root:

     docker build -t <image-name> .

-Run with a volume containing data folder and mount user-provided .env file (delete hashes at beginning of lines and keep the newlines):
+Run with a volume containing data folder and mount user-provided .env file:

     docker run -p 5000:5000 \
     -v "$(pwd)/web_app/.env:/app/web_app/.env" \